-The P89LPC9151/9161/9171 has an 8-bit, 4-channel, multiplexed successive approximation analog-to-digital converter.
-A block diagram of the A/D converter is shown in Figure 12.
-The A/D consists of a 4-input multiplexer which feeds a sample and hold circuit providing an input signal to one of two comparator inputs.
-The control logic in combination with the successive approximation register (SAR) drives a digital-to-analog converter which provides the other input to the comparator.
+The P89LPC9241/9251 has two analog-to-digital converter modules: ADC0 and ADC1.
+ADC1 is an 8-bit, 4-channel multiplexed successive approximation analog-to-digital converter.
+ADC0 is dedicated for on-chip temperature sensor which operates over wide temperature.
+The temperature sensor is measured through Anin03.
+Anin00, Anin01 and Anin02 are unused.
+A block diagram of the A/D converter is shown in Figure 11.
+The A/D converter consists of an 4-input multiplexer which feeds a sample-and-hold circuit providing an input signal to one of two comparator inputs.
+The control logic in combination with the SAR drives a digital-to-analog converter which provides the other input to the comparator.
 The output of the comparator is fed to the SAR.